Self-control: Construal levels

-One technique for inducing high-level construals is asking an individual a series of "why?" questions that will lead to increasingly abstracted responses, whereas low-level construals are induced by "how?" questions leading to increasingly concrete answers.
-When taking an Implicit Association Test, people with induced high-level construals are significantly faster at associating temptations (such as candy bars) with "bad," and healthy choices (such as apples) with "good" than those in the low-level condition.
-Further, higher-level construals also show a significantly increased likelihood of choosing an apple for snack over a candy bar.
-Without any conscious or active self-control efforts, temptations can be dampened by merely inducing high-level construals.
-It is suggested that the abstraction of high-level construals reminds people of their overall, lifelong values, such as a healthy lifestyle, which deemphasizes the current tempting situation.
+One technique for inducing high-level construals is asking an individual a series of "why?" questions that lead to increasingly abstracted responses, whereas low-level construals are induced by "how?" questions leading to increasingly concrete answers.
+When taking an Implicit Association Test, people with induced high-level construals are significantly faster at associating temptations (such as candy bars) with "bad", and healthy choices (such as apples) with "good" than those in the low-level condition.
+Those with induced higher-level construals also show a significantly increased likelihood of choosing an apple for snack over a candy bar.
+In a person who is not exercising any conscious or active self-control efforts, temptations can be dampened by merely inducing high-level construals in them.
+Abstraction of high-level construals may remind people of their large-scale values, such as a healthy lifestyle, which deemphasizes the current tempting situation.

 Human and non-human

 Positive correlation between linguistic capability and self-control has been inferred from experiments with common chimpanzees.